 Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A PCSP accesses the national healthcare databases via the Internet, using a wireless ADSL modem/router.
 The ADSL equipment parameters (e.g., username, password, SSID, wireless key) remain unchanged from their factory default values.
-SPHINX periodically conducts a vulnerability assessment the full IT infrastructure, including the ADSL modem/router equipment, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
+SPHINX periodically conducts a vulnerability assessment the full IT infrastructure, including remote desktop applications and the ADSL modem/router equipment, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
 Pre-Attack Phase The hacktivist uses a computer to scan the PCSP's network and recognises the ADSL equipment in use as one with known vulnerabilities.
-SPHINX detects the attempts of an unauthorised device to access the network and denies access, isolating the device from the IT network.
+SPHINX detects a network scanning activity coming from a previously unknown device.
 SPHINX generates an alert of the suspicious activity to warn the IT department.
-Attack Phase The hacktivist uses a brute force attack using known parameters (wireless key and default administrator password) to gain access to the administration interface of the modem/router equipment.
-The hacktivist changes the network SPHINX detects the network scan activities, identifies the source machine and transfers it to an isolated network environment for further inspection.
-The attempt to gain access to the equipment is therefore neutralised.
-SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised

-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits access credentials, preventing the PCSP's medical staff to access the national healthcare databases and deliver adequate care. assets and suggesting proper course of action for recovery and mitigation measures.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Attack Phase The hacktivist uses a brute force attack using known parameters (wireless key and default administrator password) to gain access to the administration interface of the modem/router equipment.
+The hacktivist changes the network access credentials, preventing the PCSP's medical staff to access the national healthcare databases and deliver adequate care.
+SPHINX detects attempts to connect via a password dictionary attack to the network's ADSL router administrative interface.
+SPHINX issues an event notifying the IT department of the suspicious activity.
+SPHINX detects a successful login from an unauthorised device to the ADSL router administration interface.
+SPHINX elevates the event to incident and notifies the IT department.
+SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+For example, SPHINX suggests that the IT department blocks access and isolates the compromised device from the IT network.
 Recovery Phase The IT department needs to physically access the compromised equipment and reconfigure it to use new network credentials.
-SPHINX collects relevant attack-related data, including compromised components (e.g., ADSL modem/router equipment), attack patterns, IP packets and remote addresses (IP of the C&C server), logs traffic data and delivers to the IT department a detailed report of the attack activity.
+SPHINX collects relevant attack-related data, including compromised components (e.g., ADSL modem/router equipment), attack patterns, logs traffic data and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.

-Table 9: SPHINX Role and Added-value Benefits in the Use Case Hijacking Access to National
+Table 9: SPHINX Role and Added-value Benefits in the Use Case Hijacking Access to National Healthcare Databases

-Healthcare Databases

-4.3 UC3: Rootkit Malware Attack in a Cancer Treatment Institute
+UC3: Rootkit Malware Attack in a Cancer Treatment Institute

 Use Case 3: Rootkit Malware Attack in a Cancer Treatment Institute

 Scope

 Application Scenario Digital Transformation in Healthcare

 Attack

 Threat Type Malicious action - Malware

 Threat Actor(s) Remote attackers - Cybercriminals

-Attack Vector(s) Interaction with users (social engineering);
+Attack Voctor(s) Interaction with users;

-Wired communication with IT assets
+Attack Vector(s) Wired communication with IT assets

 Vulnerability and Exploitation

-Exploited Vulnerability(ies) lity(ies) User with privileged access
+Exploited Vulnerability(ies) User with privileged access

 Critical Healthcare Assets

-Affected Asset(s) Identification system;
+Identification system;

-Healthcare data repositories;
+Affected Asset(s) Healthcare data repositories;

-Healthcare data;
+Arrected Asset(s) Healthcare data;

 IT and networking equipment

 Criticality of Affected Asset(s) Highly critical